 This continent is home to some of the greatest challenges and opportunities for those working to raise living standards, reduce poverty, and build a more sustainable, inclusive world.

 To help strengthen the private sector role in Africa’s development, IFC draws on all its core functions: investing, advising, mobilizing capital, and managing assets.

-IFC made new investments of $4.0 billion in the year to June 2012, including $1.2 billion mobilized from other investors.
-Its advisory services have a portfolio of $189 million in projects across the region.
+IFC made new investments of $4.7 billion in the year to June 2015, including $1.2 billion mobilized from other investors.
+Its advisory services projects support companies and markets in more than 30 countries across the region.

 Supporting financial markets to help reach its goals accounts for a substantial portion of IFC’s business in the region.
 IFC looks to make an impact through its projects in conflict affected states, that reduce climate change, promote regional integration or South-South trade, and that have high environmental and social standards.

 We work to increase incomes across Africa through sustainable, inclusive growth, building on the momentum in more successful countries.
 In others IFC helps to put some of the essential building blocks of private sector development in place: basic infrastructure (especially power and transport) to support agribusiness and manufacturing competitiveness; the improved investment climates and access to finance needed to scale up business growth; and expanded private participation in health and education to serve a growing African population.